eruvanos/retro-cli/README.md

+> This is more like a POC.
+While the base features work, the user experience might be a little ruff.
+> I might come back to reimplement this using [Textual](https://www.textualize.io/projects/#textual)

 # Retro on the commandline

 Retro-CLI uses ngrok to setup a local server and generate an invitation code for others to join.